pauljtremblay/smb3-eh-manip/README.rst

 If you see your capture card in the tool, you win at life!
 If not, you cannot continue.
-Now let's overwrite the trigger frame image and eh_start_frame_image_region.
+Now let's overwrite the trigger frame image and start_frame_image_region.
 By default the tool writes a capture.avi file where the tool lives.
 Open the file in VLC (do not change its size!), enable advanced controls (so you can increment frame by frame), and find the image like what is in data/eh/trigger.png.
 IIRC it is frame 106.
 Take a screenshot, crop the image, and overwrite the current trigger.png.
 From the same screenshot, we need to help the tool know where to look for the image.
-We need to set the eh_start_frame_image_region.
+We need to set the start_frame_image_region.
 Identify where you copied the image coordinates within the screenshot and set the region value like: left_x,top_y,right_x,bottom_y.